RedCircle Podcast Review: Pricing & Features in 2023

-- Cross promotions allow podcasters to promote other podcasts on other shows and, in turn, return the shoutout.
-This is an excellent way for podcasters to grow while helping others.
+- Cross promotions allow podcasters to promote other podcasts on other shows and, in turn, return the shoutout, which is an excellent way for podcasters to grow while helping others.

 - RedCircle also offers an option for those who love the idea of a subscription model.
-This is a way to provide value to your listeners by giving them bonus content, early access, or even ad-free content.
-While podcasters would traditionally turn to platforms like Patreon to set this up, RedCircle makes it easy to do it all in one place.
+You can provide value to your listeners by giving them bonus content, early access, or even ad-free content.
+While podcasters traditionally turn to platforms like Patreon to set this up, RedCircle makes it easy to do everything in one place.

-- In addition, podcasters always appreciate donations as it allows them to continue doing what they love without having to worry about the financial aspect.
-RedCircle makes this easy to do as they provide an A to Z solution for subscribers to donate to their favorite show.
+- In addition, podcasters always appreciate donations as it allows them to continue doing what they love without worrying about the financial aspect.
+RedCircle makes this easy by offering subscribers an A to Z solution to donate to their favorite show.